rrrene/inch_ex/README.md

 ## Credits

-The first version of InchEx owed its existence to the extensive study and "code borrowing" from ExDoc.
+The first version of Inch for Elixir owed its existence to the extensive study and "code borrowing" from ExDoc.

 ## License

-InchEx is released under the MIT License.
+Inch for Elixir is released under the MIT License.
 See the LICENSE file for further details.